S28667145/DDoS/README.md

 <b>User Agreement</b>
 <p>To download this open source script /DDoS Tool You must agree to the user agreemnet</p>
-<p>1.Use At your own risk it is not my fault you get arrested/arrested from the internet</p>
+<li>Use At your own risk it is not my fault you get arrested/or get juvinail detention</li>
-<p>2.
-Your responsiblty it is your fault if you cause damage</p>
+<li>Your responsiblty it is your fault if you cause damage</li>
 <p>Thats it -_-</p>
 <b>Download Now</b>
 <hr>